raulf21/PasswordManager/README.md

 ### Future Work

-* Add a feature for editing existing password entries in the database
 * Implement a feature that alerts the user if their password has been compromised in a data breach.
 * Implement a GUI for the project to make it more user-friendly.
 * Add a feature for password recovery in case the user forgets their master password.